NotFenixio/NotFenixio/README.md

 # 🖼 About Me:
 Hello!
-I'm NotFenixio, a web dev!<br>Actually, i'm living and breathing in Spain.
-I like Doritos and foxes (if you didn't notice).<br>That's it.
+I'm NotFenixio, a web dev!<br>Actually, i'm living in Spain.
+I like foxes (if you didn't notice).<br>That's it.

 # 💻 Tech Stack: